champstank/MNIST_DeepNet/README.md

 model = KerasClassifier(build_fn=create_model)
 ```
 ##  Tuning parameters with GridSearchCV
-Next we started using **GridSearchCV** to find the optimal parameters for the model.
-Since we are working with CPU's we approached this as a coarse pass with less paramters at once.
-Meaning the model was not searched as exhaustively since it took to much time on the CPU's.
-Everytime we ran it we narrowed the params we had already tuned and added new ones to search.
+Next we start using **GridSearchCV** to find the optimal parameters for the model.
+Since we are working with CPU's we will approach this as a coarse pass with less paramters at once.
+Meaning the model was not searched as exhaustively since it took too much time on the CPU's.
+Everytime we ran it we narrowed the parameters down we had already tuned and added new ones to search.
 This approach ended up improving the score consistently above 0.993.

 A list of parameters we ended up tuning and a range of each were.
 ```python